 From the Options page, click Next, then click Create.
 A group named

-Creating the AWS IAM user for Migrate for Anthos
+Creating the AWS IAM user for Migrate for Anthos and GKE

 In the AWS console, click your account name in the top-right corner of the page and then select Security Credentials.